enilfrus24-tech/offline_reminder_engine/README.md

 Reliable offline reminders for Flutter using Android exact alarms.

-A lightweight Flutter engine for scheduling reminders that fire even when the app is:
+A lightweight Flutter engine that schedules reminders which fire even when the app is:

-- Closed
+• Closed
-- In the background
+• Running in the background
-- After device reboot
+• Restarted after device reboot

 No internet connection required.

+Many reminder implementations fail when apps are killed or devices restart.
+This engine uses Android exact alarm scheduling to ensure reminders remain reliable.

 ---

 Features

-- Offline reminder scheduling
+- Reliable offline reminder scheduling
-- Android alarm-clock level reliability
+- Uses Android exact alarm clock scheduling
 - Works when the app is closed
 - Survives device reboot
-- Daily repeating reminders
+- Supports daily repeating reminders
-- Simple API for developers
+- Simple developer-friendly API

 ---

 Installation

-Add the package to your "pubspec.yaml":
+Add the engine to your "pubspec.yaml":

 offline_reminder_engine:
   path: ../offline_reminder_engine